These pumpkin cookies with cream cheese frosting are the epitome of fall desserts!

 They’re sweet, spiced, and so soft, they basically melt in your mouth.

 I can’t think of a better way to celebrate autumn than a big batch of cakey, pillowy cookies.

-Kissed with cinnamon and smothered with a luscious cream cheese frosting, these pumpkin cookies are Glorious with a capital G!
+They’re kissed with cinnamon and smothered with a luscious cream cheese frosting.
+So yeah, these pumpkin cookies are Glorious with a capital G!